Asymptotics of the maximum likelihood estimator of the location parameter of Pearson Type VII distribution: Simulation study

-We perform simulation studies using the software R to illustrate the properties of the maximum likelihood estimator.
-We used R version 4.5.1.
-We deal with $n E\left[\left(\hat{\theta}_n - \theta\right)^2\right]$ appearing in Theorem \ref{thm:AE}.
-We can assume that $\theta = 0$ without loss of generality.
-We consider parameters $m = 0.1 \times k$ for $6 \le k \le 15$ and sample sizes $n=10, 50, 100, 500, 1000$.
-In each choice of the pair $(m, n)$, we compute the average of $n \left(\hat{\theta}_n\right)^2$ over $10^7$ samples of size $n$ generated by the {\tt rpearsonVII()} function in the package `PearsonDS', and in the optimization, we use the {\tt nlminb()} function with the starting point being the median.
-Table \ref{tab:AE} gives the result.
+We perform simulation studies using R to illustrate the properties of the maximum likelihood estimator.
+We consider parameter values $m = 0.1 \cdot k$ for $6 \le k \le 15$ and sample sizes $n=10, 50, 100, 500, 1000$.
+In the tables below, the rows correspond to $m$ and the columns to the sample size $n$, unless otherwise stated.
+In the simulations, we let $\theta = 0$.
+We use R version 4.5.2.
+For each pair $(m, n)$, we generate $N = 10^7$ samples of size $n$ using the {\tt rpearsonVII()} function in the package `PearsonDS', and compute the corresponding MLEs.
+For the optimization, we use the {\tt nlminb()} function with the sample median as the starting value.